3 Path Solver

 Figure 7: The path solver constructs propagation paths that connect a source and a target in a scene.

 When a diffuse reflection occurs during the SBR loop, the solver checks whether there is a line-of-sight (LoS) to the target, meaning that the ray segment from the interaction point to the target point is not occluded.
 If such a connection exists, the path is deemed valid and is returned by the solver.
 This process is known as next-event estimation.
 Subsequently, a new ray is spawned in a random direction within the hemisphere defined by the surface normal of the primitive involved.
 This new ray may lead to the discovery of additional paths.
 Next-event estimation is only possible for diffuse reflections that scatter energy into all directions.
 For specular reflection and refraction, only a single ray is spawned in the only possible direction.
-Consequently, the probability of finding paths connecting the source to the target that end with a specular reflection or refraction by SBR is effectively zero, as depicted in Figure 8.
+Consequently, the probability of finding paths connecting the source to the target that end with a specular reflection or refraction by SBR is effectively zero, as depicted in Figure 8(a).
 This is because hitting a specific point (the target) with a specular reflection or refraction requires perfect alignment of the incident ray, which has zero probability in continuous space.
-Therefore, paths ending with a specular suffix cannot be determined solely by SBR.
-Especially, specular chains cannot be computed by SBR.
+Likewise, for diffraction, the probability that the target is on the surface of the Keller cone is zero, as shown in Figure 8(b).
+When diffraction occurs, a single ray is spawned in a random direction along the Keller cone to continue the sample.
+Paths ending with a specular suffix can therefore not be determined solely by SBR.
+In particular, specular chains cannot be computed by SBR.
 Since specular chains typically carry a significant amount of the transported energy, SBR alone is insufficient for computing CIRs.

 Refer to caption

-Figure 8: When a diffuse reflection occurs, next event estimation tests whether the LoS between the intersection point and the target is occluded (represented by the dotted line).
-This process is not applicable for specular reflection (represented by the dashed line) and refraction, as only one single direction for the scattered ray is valid.
+Figure 8: (a) When a diffuse reflection occurs, next event estimation tests whether the LoS between the intersection point and the target is occluded (represented by the dotted line).
+This process is not applicable for specular reflection (represented by the dashed line) and refraction, as only one single direction for the scattered ray is valid. (b) Similarly, for diffraction, the probability that the target is on the surface of the Keller cone is zero, and a single ray is spawned in a random direction along the Keller cone to continue the sample.
+Shown in 2D for clarity.

 To compute paths ending with a specular suffix, including specular chains, the path solver uses an image method-based algorithm.
-However, a brute-force implementation of the image method would test all possible combinations of primitives that constitute the scene and hence is prohibitive even for moderately large scenes.
-Therefore, the path solver uses SBR as an heuristic to find path candidates.
-A path candidate consists of a sequence of primitives and interaction types ending with a specular reflection or refraction.
+However, a brute-force implementation of the image method that would test all possible combinations of primitives and wedges that constitute the scene is prohibitive even for moderately large scenes.
+Therefore, the path solver uses SBR as a heuristic to find path candidates.
+A path candidate consists of a sequence of primitives or wedges and interaction types ending with a specular reflection, refraction, or diffraction.
 As the path vertices determined during the SBR do not form a path that connects to the target, the image method is used to adjust the vertex locations to establish the connection.
 Intuitively, SBR pre-selects path candidates in the vicinity of the transmitter and receiver for the image method to compute corresponding valid paths to be returned by the solver.
 These steps of the Sionna RT path solver are depicted in Figure 9.
 Notably, only path candidates ending with a specular suffix (including specular chains) require further processing by the image method algorithm.
 Finally, for each valid path identified, the path solver computes the corresponding channel coefficients and propagation delays that characterize the EM wave propagation along that path.

-Alternative methods for identifying paths that include specular chains or specular suffixes may involve detection spheres centered at the targets to capture paths ending with a specular suffix, and/or extending the direction of specular reflection (or refraction) to a lobe around the specular (or refracted) direction.
-Such methods only approximate the path vertex locations and the directions of the scattered rays, yielding inaccurate path coefficients and consequently resulting in incorrect CIRs.
+Alternative methods for identifying paths that include specular chains or specular suffixes may involve detection spheres centered at the targets to capture paths ending with a specular suffix, and/or extending the direction of specular reflection (or refraction) to a lobe around the specular, refracted, or diffracted direction.
+Such methods only approximate the path vertex locations and the directions of the scattered rays, yielding inaccurate path coefficients and resulting in incorrect CIRs.

 Refer to caption